IUPAC/WFChemCookbook/book/manipulations/gsheets_citations.md

 'path' could point to specific elements in the array (i.e. /message/published/date-parts/0), but this does not work.

 Finally, our goal of a citation string is implemented in B27, by concatenating the fields above with some extra formatting.
-In the 'Worksheet' sheet all the mechanics are hidden and all that is needed is to add a DOI of a paper in each/any of B2, C2, or D2 (you can copy any of the B,C or D columns across to other columns to process) metadata for more files.
+In the 'Worksheet' sheet, all the mechanics are hidden and all that is needed is to add a DOI of a paper in each/any of B2, C2, or D2 (you can copy any of the B, C or D columns across to other columns to process) metadata for more files.

 ## 3 Conclusion
 In this brief tutorial you can see how Google Sheets and the ImportJSON addon allows you to process any API data.
-Given this example, you can create spreadsheet views fo API data and even integrate data from multiple sources.
+Given this example, you can create spreadsheet views of API data, and even integrate data from multiple sources.
-The only thing to be aware of is that the more calls to APIs that you make in one sheet the slower the over all sheet will work, but this of course depends on your access speed, so you may need to optimize how you import the data.
+The only thing to be aware of is that the more calls to APIs that you make in one sheet, the slower the over all sheet will work, but this of course depends on your access speed, so you may need to optimize how you import the data.